JoshLocke/FS-Laws/FOIA.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) a decision within thirty (30) days of receiving a valid request.

-&nbsp;&nbsp;&nbsp; (b) If the requesting party can not be contacted via the contact information listed on the request within fifteen (15) days the request may be discarded.
+&nbsp;&nbsp;&nbsp; (b) If the requesting party cannot be contacted via the contact information listed on the request within fifteen (15) days the request may be discarded.

 &nbsp;&nbsp;&nbsp; (c) A receipt of information shall include: